artefactual/atom-docs/user-manual/glossary/glossary.rst

     The deaccession record is used to indicate that a :term:`repository` has removed an accession, in part or whole, from the collection.
 Instead of deleting an :term:`accession record`, the repository will create a deaccession record that is kept.
-See: :ref:`Deaccession records
+See: :doc:`Deaccession records
-    <deaccession-records>`.
+    <../add-edit-content/deaccessions>`.

   Dedicated search box
     A search box, generally provided on a :ref:`Browse page